How to Clone Laptop Hard Drive to Smaller SSD or New HDD

 It's not difficult to transfer some files from a hard drive to another, the really tricky part is the operating system - you have to deal with complex boot files, settings and hidden files.
 And since Windows lacks a complete cloning feature, the closest option might be creating a system image and then restoring it to the new SSD, which is quite laborous and error-prone.

 This software supports Windows 11/10/8.1/8/7/XP/Vista.
 Download it to have a try:

 *Clone features in free trial can only be demonstrated.
 Please upgrade for full functionality.

-Step-by-Step Guide: Clone Laptop Hard Drive to Another Drive
+Step-by-Step to Clone Laptop Hard Drive to Another Drive

 Step 1.
 Connect the new HDD to your laptop via USB cable.
 Install and launch the laptop disk clone software on your laptop.
 Go to Clone > Disk Clone.

 Step 2.
 Select the source disk on your laptop, and click Next.